5 Tips to prepare you for a new career in 2021.

-Are you heading towards the Christmas holiday period clinging to sweet relief that you will soon be on leave from work?
-But then what?
-You take a short break while your office is closed and then drag your sorry self back into the work come January.
 Perhaps a career change is on the cards.
-If you think that that may be an option for you, here are five tips to prepare you for a new career in the New Year.
+If you think this may be an option for you, here are five tips to prepare you for a new career in 2021.

 BRAINSTORM!
 What is it that has made you unhappy in your current position?
 Is it the culture?
 Do you feel undervalued?
 Is it the hours?
 Identify what you don’t like in your current position and eliminate these characteristics from your job search.